mega-mvc/Knowledge-consolidation/README.md

 # Knowledge-consolidation
 Personal consolidated knowledge for iOS development

-For important tips, search for `Practical tips` keyword in this repo
+For important tips/practices, search for `Practical tips` keyword in this repo